ethereum/ERCs/ERCS/erc-X.md

 Hence, this integer factoring puzzle may serve as the latter of the extremes.
 If this puzzle is solved, then one may assume that the power of quantum computers has already surpassed the ability to break ECDSA verification schemes.
 This allows users to watch this contract as an extreme safeguard in the case that they want to save more ETH with a greater risk of theft by a quantum advantage.

+## Acknowledgements
+Thank you to Danny Ryan (@djrtwo), who played an integral role in developing this contract by regularly discussing and providing ideas and verification throughout the development process.

 ## Copyright
 Copyright and related rights waived via [CC0](../LICENSE.md).